-Given the trajectory of learning during the program, the resident is meant to progress to the expected level of performance indicated by the end of the block of rotations in each time point (eg. Advanced Beginner by the end of rotation 2, or Competent by the end of rotation 5 or Proficient by the end of rotation 8).
-During each rotation, the residents should be approaching the expected level of performance as outlined below.
-The need for the resident to complete a remedial rotation will be assessed on a case-by-case basis with consideration for the longitudinal progress of the resident.
+Note: Given the trajectory of learning during the program, the resident is meant to progress to the expected level of performance indicated by the end of the block of rotations in each time point (eg. Advanced Beginner by the end of rotation 2, or Competent by the end of rotation 5 or Proficient by the end of rotation 8).
+We should be working towards that goal during each time block.
+Evaluations that are flagged as low performance will be assessed on a case by case basis and the need for the resident to complete a remedial rotation will take into account the longitudinal progress of the resident.